Polly Morgan (cinematographer): Background

 Morgan was born in London.
 She was raised in West Sussex.
 Her grandfather enjoyed the hobby of drawing, and she became involved in art through him.
 When she was 13 years old, a film crew from Channel 4 came to her family's farm to film a documentary about composer Edward Elgar.
 The experience introduced her to filmmaking.
 As a teenager, she studied art history and photography.
 At University of Leeds, she earned a Bachelor of Arts degree in broadcasting, which had a program that gave students hands-on experience with single-camera productions.

 Career

 Morgan is accredited by the American Society of Cinematographers (ASC) and the British Society of Cinematographers (BSC).
 To date, she is the only woman to be a member of both, and she is the youngest member of ASC.
 She described in 2016 her cinematography style, "My style is a blend between a naturalistic, free approach with a more classical, conventional approach."

+In 2016, Variety named Morgan as one of 10 cinematographers to watch in their growth.
+In 2025, Elle recognized Morgan in their "power list" of 40 women in film and television, calling her "a trailblazing British cinematographer".